Derogations protected species (animal or plant)

 FYI

-Where interministerial orders provide that prohibitions may be enacted in certain parts of the territory for a fixed period or during certain periods of the year, the date of entry into force and cessation of such prohibitions shall be fixed by prefectural decree.
+Where interministerial orders provide that prohibitions may be enacted in certain parts of the territory for a fixed period or during certain periods of the year, the date of entry into force and termination of such prohibitions shall be fixed by prefectural decree.

-The Prefectural Order is:
+The prefectural decree is:

 • Posted in each of the municipalities concerned